stephinehc/network-engineer-portfolio-v0.1/networking-roadmap/01-network-design-fundamentals/class-c/README.md

 ---
 ### For Administration Department
-Since there is no longer available network for the new subnet, we will go back to the first subnet table in which there are two networks that are available: 192.168.0.128/26 and 192.168.0.192/26.
+Since there is no longer available network (from the subnet of Prod2 and Prod3), we will go back to the Prod1 subnet table in which there are two networks that are available: 192.168.0.128/26 and 192.168.0.192/26.
 We can select any of these two available networks.
 Let's say we use 192.168.0.128/26.

 ### Steps

 ### 1. Identify the Default Class of the Network IP (192.168.0.128/26)
 - Given IP: Class C
-- Default subnet mask (SM): `255.255.255.0` or `/24`

 ### 2. Identify the Default Subnet Mask
 - Class C → `/24` → `255.255.255.0`